Shubham189/ChunML.github.io/_posts/2016-10-26-Decision-Tree.md

 As you see in the result above, Decision Tree's performance is not any better (or even worse) than Logistic Regression's.
 Let's go ahead and try customizing the parameters of *make_classification* method (like increasing number of features, number of classes or number of samples, etc), you will likely realize that the two algorithms don't have any significant difference.
 That is because the data generated by *make_classification* is linear, which means that Logistic Regression shouldn't find any difficulty in fitting the data.
 Also note that we initialized both with default hyper-parameters (don't mess with our \\(\theta\\) parameters, I will have a post on tuning hyper-parameter soon!), which means that our algorithms can perform even better!

 So, let's try another dataset.
 This time I will create a non-linear dataset, and see if these two algorithms can handle as well as they did above.
 Just like *make_classification* method for generating data for classification problems, scikit-learn library provides us some more methods to generate some particular dataset.
-One of those is *make_circle* method, which helps generate data with circular distribution.
+One of those is *make_circles* method, which helps generate data with circular distribution.
 So let's use it to create a new dataset, and see how it looks like:

 {% highlight python %}
 from sklearn.datasets import make_circles